Before the exam:

 - Use other questions for clues.

-- Examine the sequence of questions.
-Does that give you any clues?
+- Examine the sequence of questions for clues.

-- Read all the alternatives before choosing the answer.
+- Read all the options before choosing the answer.

 - Make certain you are choosing the ‘best’ answer to the question.